maedemir/Database-System-for-E-learning-management-system/README.md

     - View list of answers for each quiz
     - Score each of the submissions for an assignment
 - Course
-- Homework
-- Educational Content
+- Quiz
+- Radio button question (it is used only in quizzes)
--
+- Assignment
+- Short answer question (it is used only in assignments)